Cría Cuervos: Analysis

+Release

+Cría Cuervos was shot in the summer of 1975, as Spanish leader Francisco Franco lay dying, and premiered in Madrid's Conde Duque Theatre, on January 26, 1976.

 Reception

+Box office

-Cría Cuervos was shot in the summer of 1975, as Spanish leader Francisco Franco lay dying, and premiered in Madrid's Conde Duque Theatre, on January 26, 1976.
-Highly acclaimed, it received the Cannes Film Festival's Special Jury Prize Award.
-The film became director Carlos Saura and producer Elías Querejeta's most commercially successful film up to that point, going on to become the sixth largest grossing Spanish film of 1976.
+Cría Cuervos became director Carlos Saura and producer Elías Querejeta's most commercially successful film up to that point, going on to become the sixth largest grossing Spanish film of 1976.
 The picture made a similar strong showing in foreign markets, including the United States, where it solidified Saura's reputation as Spain's best internationally known director of the 1970s.

+Critical response

-Today the film is considered a political and psychological masterpiece and a classic of Spanish cinema.
+Today Cría Cuervos is considered a political, philosophical and psychological masterpiece and a classic of Spanish cinema.

+Cría Cuervos has an approval rating of 100% on Rotten Tomatoes, based on 18 reviews, and an average rating of 8.3/10.

+Awards and nominations

+Highly acclaimed, Cría Cuervos received the Cannes Film Festival's Grand Prix.
 The film was selected as the Spanish entry for the Best Foreign Language Film at the 49th Academy Awards, but was not accepted as a nominee.
 It was, however, nominated for Best Foreign Language Film by the U.S. National Board of Review.